fillet54/exp-jq/automationv3/docs/index.rst

 Use this order for fastest orientation:

 1. Architecture: high-level components and job flow.
+2. Script Execution and Reporting: RST chunking, RVT execution, and event flow.
-2. API Reference: module-by-module details (split into separate pages).
+3. API Reference: module-by-module details (split into separate pages).

 Contents
 --------